Newsbeat: History

-In 2021 it was announced Newsbeat will relocate to Birmingham, signalling the departure of many on air staff and editor Debbie Ramsay.
-The move is due to take place in the Autumn of 2022.
+In 2021, it was announced Newsbeat would relocate to Birmingham, signalling the departure of many on air staff and editor Debbie Ramsay.
+The move took place in the autumn of 2022.

 Bulletins

-Newsbeat has short bulletins broadcast on Radio 1 and 1Xtra (Asian Network was added and merged due to staff shortages, as well as the BBC wanting to streamline news during the COVID-19 pandemic) throughout the day, as well as the 12:45 and 17:45 main programmes.
-These are simulcast, following budget cuts that came into effect in September 2012.
-Prior to this, weekend news bulletins had been simulcast for quite some time.
-Additionally, at this time, the number of bulletins was cut back somewhat, dropping the news at 04:30 and 05:30 during the Early Breakfast show on weekdays.
+Newsbeat bulletins are broadcast on Radio 1, 1Xtra and the Asian Network, which started sharing Newsbeat output when the BBC streamlined news during the COVID-19 pandemic.
+As well as bulletins, Newsbeat broadcasts 15-minute programmes at 12:45 and 17:45 on weekdays.

+These have been simulcast since September 2012 following budget cuts.
+Prior to this, weekend news bulletins had been simulcast.
+Additionally, at this time, the number of bulletins was reduced, with the 04:30 and 05:30 bulletins during the Early Breakfast show on weekdays being dropped.
 There also used to be bulletins at midnight, which were stopped at some point prior to this.
-They are read by one newsreader, but in the past there would be a news reader and a sport reader during breakfast and drivetime bulletins on weekdays and breakfast bulletins at weekends.
+They are read by one newsreader, but in the past there would be a newsreader and a sport reader during breakfast and drivetime bulletins on weekdays and breakfast bulletins at weekends.
 Bulletins are usually 2–3 minutes in length, and feature news and some sports stories, and weather during the breakfast show bulletins.

-The format of Newsbeat bulletins varies throughout the day.
-Breakfast updates consist of full news, sport and weather; throughout the day it will be only the news and some notable sports stories.
-The 13:30 bulletin is notable for being read by a different newsreader every day due to the main newsreader being on lunch at that time.
-Popular folklore says that the last person remaining in the Newsbeat office at lunchtime has to read the 13:30 bulletin.
-Full sport updates begin at 15:30.
-Bulletins are more scaled back at weekends, with brief stories and sport during every bulletin throughout the day, and one newsreader reading the news for the whole day.